burakkgunduzz/draw-line-connect/README.md

   | x (required) | "left" or "center" or "right" |
   | y (required) | "top" or "mid" or "bottom" |

-- color: string (color in any format, required)

-- thickness: integer (thickness for the line, required)

 #### drawL()

 This function should take an object as a parameter with following keys: